 7 large egg yolks

 Step 1 – For the pastry, mix the flour and salt together in a bowl.
-Rub in the chilled butter using your fingertips until the mixture resembles breadcrumbs.
-Gradually add enough water to form a dough (about 4–6 tablespoons of water).
+Rub in the chilled butter, until the mixture resembles breadcrumbs.
+Gradually add enoughchilled water (about 4–6 tablespoons) to form a dough.

-Step 2 – Roll the dough out into a rectangle on a lightly floured work surface.
+Step 2 – Rollout the dough to a rectangle on a lightly floured work surface.
 Grate half of the frozen butter over the bottom two thirds of the dough.
 Fold down the top third and fold up the bottom third as if folding a letter.

 Step 3 – Turn the folded dough through 90 degrees and roll it out into a rectangle again.
-Repeat the process of adding the remaining frozen butter and fold as before.
-Wrap the dough in cling film and leave to rest in the fridge for 20 minutes.
+Repeat the process, grating in the remaining frozen butter and fold as before.
+Wrap the dough in cling film and leave to rest in the fridge for 30 minutes.

-Step 4 – Roll and fold the pastry twice more, then wrap the dough in clingfilm and leave to rest in the fridge for 20 minutes.
+Step 4 – Roll and fold the pastry twice more, each time wrapping the dough in cling film and leaving it to rest in the fridge for 30 minutes.

-Step 5 – Roll the pastry out on a lightly floured work surface to a rectangle measuring 20cm x 30cm.
-Roll the pastry tightly, from the short side, into a log and cut the log into 12 even sized rounds.
+Step 5 – Roll out the pastry out on a lightly floured work surface to a rectangle measuring 20 x 30cm.
+Rollup the pastry tightly, from the short side, into a log and cut the log into 12 equal discs.

-Step 6 – Place one disc into the cup of a 12 hole muffin tin, swirl-side up.
-Using wet fingers, carefully press the pastry up the sides with your fingers, working from the centre out, until the pastry just pokes over the top.
-Repeat with the remaining pieces of pastry.
+Step 6 – Place 1 disc into the cup of the muffin tin, swirl-side up.
+Using wet fingers, carefully press the pastry up the sides with your fingers, working from the centre outwards, until the pastry just pokes over the top.
+Repeat with the remaining pastry discs.
 Chill for 20 minutes.

 Step 7 – For the custard, pour the milk into a pan and whisk in the flour.
-Add the strip of lemon zest and cinnamon stick.
-Bring to a simmer, whisking continuously.
+Add the stripsof lemon zest and the cinnamon stick.
+Bring to a simmer over a low heat, whisking continuously.
 Cook for 2–3 minutes until thick.
 Remove from the heat.

-Step 8 – Tip the sugar into a small pan with the water.
-Heat gently to melt the sugar, then increase the heat and boil until the syrup reaches the short thread stage (106C – 112C).
+Step 8 – Dissolve the sugar in 185ml of water in a small pan over a low heat.Then, increase the heat and boil until a drop of syrup placed in a glass of water forms a thread (or it reaches 106–112°Con sugar thermometer).
 Gradually whisk the boiling syrup into the milk mixture.

-Step 9 – Put the egg yolks in a large bowl and strain over the milk mixture, whisking continuously until combined.
-Place a sheet of clingfilm over the surface and leave to cool.
-Once cooled, remove the strip of lemon zest and cinnamon stick.
+Step 9 – Put the egg yolks in a large bowl and strain the milk mixture over the top, whisking to combine.
+Cover the surface with cling film and leave to cool.
+Once cooled, remove the lemon zest and cinnamon stick.

-Step 10 – Heat the oven to 240 top/bottom heat.
-Pour the custard into the pastry cases to 1cm below the top, then bake in the oven for 15–18 minutes until the pastry is golden and crisp and the custard is bubbling with tiny brown spots.
+Step 10 – Heat the oven to 240°C/475°F/Gas 8 (don’t use the fan).
+Pour the custard into the pastry cases, leaving a 1cm gap at the top, then bake for 15–18 minutes, until the pastry is golden and crisp and the custard is bubbling with tiny brown spots.

-Step 11 – Remove from the oven, cool in the tin for 5 minutes, then gently turn out the tarts and leave to cool on a wire rack.
+Step 11 – Cool the tarts in the tin for 5 minutes, then gently transfer to a wire rack to cool completely.